 In your report, justify your choice of organisation and any comparison organisation you use.
+You must relate this justification to the topic aims and not to your personal interests.

 This is the Research Report topic list.

 Research aims and objectives